 Guardian was one of those games that wanted badly to cash in on Nintendo’s success Starfox franchise, did it work out for them?.
-Sales numbers was never released and while the game popped up on both CD32 and AGA formats it still never “took off” in terms of media coverage and marketing.
+Sales numbers were never released and while the game popped up on both CD32 and AGA formats it still never “took off” in terms of media coverage and marketing.

-Acid went out and released games like Roadkill, Guardian, Gloom, Skidmarks and Woodys World in just a few years time, all great titles and it didn’t take long before the developer/publisher had established an seal of quality.
+Acid went out and released games like Roadkill, Guardian, Gloom, Skidmarks and Woodys World in just a few years time, all great titles and it didn’t take long before the developer/publisher had established a seal of quality.

 The CD32 version has awesome exclusive CDDA music and it could have been the best of the two versions but the game is too demanding on the hardware, the game ends up being a bit too slow for its own good.
 That said, if you got an SX-1 or similar CD32 expansions which enables you to install fast memory, well then the game goes from ok to brilliant.

-Guess what, yep i got several versions of this game too, 3 infact and one of them ACID ATTACK bundle which was also part of my Skidmarks article a while back
+Guess what, yep i got several versions of this game too, 3 in fact and one of them ACID ATTACK bundle which was also part of my Skidmarks article a while back

 I don’t know how Guardian compares to Starfox really as i never played it all that much because most of my friends (and myself) never upgraded to SNES.
 Most of my friends jumped from Amiga to Playstation/PC.